-The eRouter DHCPv6 server MUST derive the valid and preferred lifetimes for Customer-facing IA_NA and IA_PD leases from the valid and preferred lifetimes acquired in the IA_PD on the Operator Facing Interface.
+The eRouter DHCPv6 server MUST derive the preferred lifetimes for Customer-facing IA_NA and IA_PD leases from the preferred lifetime acquired in the IA_PD on the Operator Facing Interface.
 The DHCPv6 messages sent on Customer-facing interface MUST contain the lifetime value greater than zero and equal to or less than the IA_PD lifetime acquired on the Operator Facing Interface.